 How do we give back?
 We aim to share our knowledge and expertise with others through education and community work, focusing on the areas of innovation and sustainability.

 As a subject very dear to our hearts, we foster innovation through many different channels, in a bid to empower and inspire our innovators of tomorrow.
-We head out to events, speak at forums and welcome any opportunity to expand innovation and creativity.
+We head out to events, speak at forums, and welcome any opportunity to expand innovation and creativity.

 Developing a culture of innovation in education is essential if we want to meet future workforce demands and capitalise on the opportunities they offer.
-The Young Innovator Awards aims to inspire and engage local secondary students and young professionals in the process of innovative thinking and problem solving.
+The Young Innovator Awards (YIA) aims to inspire and engage local secondary students and young professionals in the process of innovative thinking and problem solving.

 The creative thinking and energy of the students inspires us; it’s a privilege to assist in nurturing that talent through this competition.
 You can learn more about the awards, internship, and the forum here.

 The Locus team love to learn, so not only do we encourage education and innovation for others, but we like to make sure we are living our own mantra.
 If there’s a topic we are curious about, we will invite an expert to come in and tell us about their chosen field.
+Let us know if you’d like to join us for the next session (and more than likely share a beer with the team).

 Sustainability for the future

 As designers and crafts people we need to help the process of environmental renewal through choosing materials that are renewable and sustainable.
-More than just a channel of consulting work, the sustainability mind frame is engraved into everything we do.
+More than just a channel of consulting work, the sustainability mind frame is engraved in everything we do.

 You won’t often read or hear us talking specifically about the ‘sustainable’ aspects of our designs (unless asked of course), and our unique proposition should never be about selling the Green.
-After all it just seems wrong to make a big deal out of what we all have a responsibility to achieve.
+After all, it just seems wrong to make a big deal out of what we all have a responsibility to achieve.

 Understanding consumers and influencing them through the design of products and services, communications, and spaces is a true creative challenge.
 And a creative challenge is something any good designer just simply can’t resist.